MARN-5895/Website/assignments/01/README.md

     /home/NetID

-We now will download the miniconda installation script, available from the company that developed and distributes the Anaconda package.
-The scripts is available online at an URL.
+We now will download the miniconda Linux installation script, available from the company that developed and distributes the Anaconda package.
+(Remember that Storrs HPC uses a Linux Operating System.)
+The script is available online at [https://repo.continuum.io/miniconda/](https://repo.continuum.io/miniconda/).
 To download a file directly from an URL, we use the command `wget` (Web get):

     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh